Many have asked, why does Barksanem™ (BSM™) only focus on the ASM space (Artisanal and small-scale mining)?

 But who is the rightful owner of the land?
 The ancestral people that have worked their land for longer than the existence of some nations or the multinational that legally obtained mining rights form the administrative government?
 The answer is often complex and solution is often emotionally charged.

-In a recent interview, the CEO of Barksanem™ indicated that he chose to limit himself to the establishment of ASMs or artisanal and semi-mechanized mining and not develop a “small mining company” or an “Industrial mine”.
+In a recent interview, the CEO of Barksanem™ indicated that he chose to limit himself to the establishment of ASMs or artisanal and semi-mechanized mining and not develop an “Industrial mine”.
 “The reasons are to be found in our Territorial Approach which allows the mining activity to intrinsically integrate with the village and / or mining community thus making mining fully ingrained into the development of the territory.”
 This would be extremely difficult to manage in the framework of industrial mining practices, for example” he explained.

 Barksanem™’s Territorial Approach takes into consideration local dynamics and problems of a given territory, working in harmony with the traditional, as well as the administrative authorities, integrating mining and all the ancillary initiatives, with the life and the development of said territory.
 In other words, Barksanem™ becomes an intricate, integrated fiber of the territory.